endorpersand/ling-4100-final-paper-data/README.md

 ## Processing Data

 The data is processed (identifying typos and creating figures) with Python.
-Install Python, then:
+To run the processing script:

 1. `pip install -r processing/requirements.txt`
-2. `python3 main.py`
+2. `python3 processing/main.py`